| CIVIL. This word has various significations. 1. It is used in

 acquiring property.
 One of the most perspicuous and able, commentators on this

+code is Toullier, frequently citedin this work.
 3. - 2d.
 Code de procedure civille, which is divided into two parts.
 Part 1,

 is divided into five books; 1. of justices of the. peace; 2. of inferior